 Change in Designated Transmission Owner

-A modified NTC/CNTC shall be required if there is a change in the Designated Transmission Owner of a Project.
-Once the change in Designated Transmission Owner is approved, SPP shall issue a modified NTC/CNTC reflecting the change in Designated Transmission Owner.
+A modified NTC/NTC-C shall be required if there is a change in the Designated Transmission Owner of a Project.
+Once the change in Designated Transmission Owner is approved, SPP shall issue a modified NTC/NTC-C reflecting the change in Designated Transmission Owner.
 SPP shall inform the TWG of an approved change in Designated Transmission Owner at its next regularly scheduled meeting.

-NTC WITHDRAWAL
+1.15.2.8 NTC/NTC-C Withdrawal

-In the event that changes occur which could render an NTC/CNTC for an approved Project unnecessary, SPP may re-study the need for the Project.
-Changes that could render an NTC/CNTC for an approved Project unnecessary include but are not limited to:
+In the event that changes occur which could render an NTC/NTC-C for an approved Project unnecessary, SPP may re-study the need for the Project.
+Changes that could render an NTC/NTC-C for an approved Project unnecessary include but are not limited to:

 Changes in load